erkoware/lint-config/README.md

 ### Prettier

-and in your '.prettierrc' file, add the following line:
+and in your `.prettierrc` file, add the following line:

 ```txt
 "@erkoware/prettier-config"